 - Provide concepts in weights and measures, preparation of various dosage forms and phytochemical analysis and bioactive compounds isolation from various sources, probiotics used in aqua culture and determination of pathogens in aquaculture either by PCR or immunological methods.
-Some of the experiments are demonstration experiments. - 1.
-Recombinant insulin production video-based lecture (demonstration)
+Some of the experiments are demonstration experiments. - Recombinant insulin production video-based lecture (demonstration) After completion of this experiment, the student will be able to prepare protein-based pharmaceuticals. - 2.
+Preparation and evaluation of Aspirin tablets

-After completion of this experiment, the student will be able to prepare protein-based pharmaceuticals.
+After completion of this experiment, the student will be able to prepare tablet dosage forms

-2. Preparation and evaluation of Aspirin tablets
+3. Preparation and evaluation of Tetracycline capsules

-After completion of this experiment, the student will be able to prepare tablet dosage forms.
+After completion of this experiment, the student will be able to prepare capsule dosage forms